skypilot-org/skypilot/docs/source/reservations/reservations.rst

 Long-term reservations
 ----------------------

-Unlike short-term reservations above, long-term ones are more than one month long and can be viewed as a type of on-prem cluster.
+Unlike short-term reservations above, long-term reservations are typically more than one month long and can be viewed as a type of *on-prem cluster*.

-SkyPilot supports long-term reservations and on-premise data centers through Kubernetes, i.e. you can set up a Kubernetes cluster on top of your reserved resources and interact with them through SkyPilot.
+SkyPilot supports long-term reservations and on-premise clusters through Kubernetes, i.e., you can set up a Kubernetes cluster on top of your reserved resources and interact with them through SkyPilot.

-See the simple steps to setup a Kubernetes cluster on existing machines and interact with them through SkyPilot in :ref:`kubernetes-overview`.
+See the simple steps to set up a Kubernetes cluster on existing machines in :ref:`kubernetes-overview`.